Historical places of Jakarta City

 Café Batavia was opened in 1993 and before becoming a restaurant this building was an Art Gallery.

-This restaurant have a classic European-style design that is elegant with a Dutch colonial atmosphere and there are interiors, paintings, figurines and classic displays as well as classic European music that continues to be played in this restaurant.
+This restaurant has a classic European-style design that is elegant with a Dutch colonial atmosphere and there are interiors, paintings, figurines, and classic displays as well as classic European music.

 Café Batavia is the perfect place to stop and rest after you explore the old town Batavia.